-Join me and my wife, Inass where we discuss how the four pillars of relationship success have impacted us as a couple.
+Join me and my wife Inass, where we discuss how the four pillars of relationship success have impacted us as a couple.
 Listen as we use our own personal experiences as a mixed couple to discuss how the four pillars are important while highlighting generally, their virtues and advantages.

 There are many theories, models and assumptions around that pontificate on what keeps two people together over the long-term.
 You can find books and posts that cover all aspects of this subject and more.
 Many of them offer up good advice on keeping it fresh or avoiding the pitfalls of a stale relationship.
 Advice badly needed by anyone who has decided to take that leap of faith.

 I have helped couples in crisis for many years and often they turn up for therapy with their relationship in just the kind of state described above, worn out and waiting for the end.
 They often cite all kinds of reasons for the decline and describe a typical pattern of relationship decay that has gone unheeded and sometimes unnoticed for a long period.
 They just do not put the work in any longer.
 They do not see the need.
 Everything is taken for granted and the foundations of the relationship rot away.
-Foundation is the key word here.
-My belief is that if a couple can recognise and maintain the four pillars that constitute this foundation, they have a great chance of moving themselves onto a relationship level seen and felt by very few.
-For some, there may be more than four but in my opinion and experience, the four I am about to describe are the most essential.
+Foundation is they key word here.
+My belief is that if a couple can recognize and maintain the four pillars that constitute this foundation, they have a great change of moving themselves onto a relationship level seen and felt by very few.
+For some, there may be more than four but in my experience, the four I am about to describe are the most essential.

 Set your expectations of honesty, respect, trust and mutual benefit high.
 You deserve it.”